 Real Estate Syndication: A Doctor’s Guide To Investing

-As a practicing periodontist, I knew that I didn’t have time to become a landlord so I decided to invest in a couple of the popular crowd funding sites:
+As a practicing periodontist, I knew that I didn’t have time to get into property management (be a landlord) so I decided to invest in a couple of the popular crowd funding sites:

 My job on this site is to be as transparent as possible.
 There’s nothing that irks me more than someone not telling the “entire” truth when it comes to investing.

 The deals I currently have with the two companies are as follows: